Tides of candlelight adoration at St. Anne's Feast

 Besides the Christian pilgrims, droves of people of other religions, especially Hindus, Buddhists and Sikhs, converge here every year in what has become a proud annual obligation for locals and outsiders alike.
 Originally influenced by French missionaries, the central figure of St Anne – mother of Mary and grandmother of Jesus – has for more than a century now become somewhat indigenised as a cherished spiritual icon for people of Penang and those from afar.

-The celebrations last for 10 days, including the nine-day novena (act of devotion often consisting of public and private prayers) and the actual feast day on July 26.
+The celebrations last for 10 days, including the nine-day novena (the act of devotion often consisting of public and private prayers) and the actual feast day on July 26.

 In her article published in a 1992 issue of the now defunct Pulau Pinang magazine, Christine Khor wrote that the crowd at the festival then amounted to about a quarter million or so.